Arnob4762/CSE299-PROJECT-Travelmate-BD---Regional-Tourism-Chatbot-/README.md

 - **Document QA**: Context-aware answers from uploaded PDF or DOCX files.
 - **Tour Budget Calculator**: Estimates costs for transportation, accommodation, and more.
 - **Performance Analyzer**: Monitors memory and response time in real time.
-- **Web-Based Interface**: Runs seamlessly on Google Colab with public access via ngrok.
+- **Web-Based Interface**: Runs seamlessly on Google Colab with public access via Gradio’s shareable links.

 ---